radssh/radssh/docs/source/shell_quickstart.rst

 Start here if you want to jump right in!

 To test if RadSSH is properly installed with all prerequisites, you can run: ``python -m radssh`` (If you get an error stating that radssh is a package and can not be directly executed, your Python is likely version 2.6, and you should run ``python -m radssh.__main__`` instead).
 You should see a short output summary of RadSSH, along with version information on RadSSH itself, and the Paramiko and PyCrypto modules that it depends on.
-If you get errors, there is a problem with the installation, and you should resolve it : see :doc:`Installation Guide`.
+If you get errors, there is a problem with the installation, and you should resolve it : see :doc:`installation`.

 If the main module summary is functioning, you should be ready to go!